 The Palmer Drought Severity Index (PDSI) is a commonly used measure for moisture depletion or abundance on a regional scale.
-Based on PDSI results for Angelina County from May 1999 to June

-21, 2011 from data collected in the Drought Monitor, Figure 3-6 below indicates that extended periods of moderate and/or severe drought occurred in 1999, 2000, 2005, 2006 and 2010-2011.
+Based on PDSI results for Angelina County, Figure 3-26 below indicates that extended periods of severe drought occurred in 1918-1919, 1950's, and 2011.

-Figure 3-6 Palmer Long Term Drought Severity Index, Angelina County 1900-2018
+Figure 3-26 Palmer Long Term Drought Severity Index, Angelina County 1900-2018